floydhub/floyd-docs/docs/getstarted/core_concepts.md

 !!! warning "Key Points of Understanding"
     - [Creating a project](../guides/basics/create_new)

+!!! important "Billing"
+    Learn what you will be charged for from the [Billing page and FAQs](../faqs/billing.md)

 The project is the most central construct of the FloydHub platform.
 Understanding what a project is on FloydHub isn't too difficult because it directly correlates with what you'd think of as a deep learning project outside